-Compensation for Messrs.
-Byrne, Kemp and Waters is established by the Human Resources Committee of the Board (the "Committee").
-Compensation for Messrs.
-Conrad and Richards is established by the Human Resources Committee of the Source One Board of Directors (the "Source One Committee") which is comprised of Messrs.
-Gordon S. Macklin, Terry L. Baxter (President of FAE) and Roger K. Taylor (Chief Operating Officer of FSA).
+Salary and bonus compensation for Messrs.
+Byrne, Kemp, Waters and Baxter is established by the Human Resources Committee of the Board.
+Stock based compensation for Messrs.
+Byrne, Kemp, Waters and Baxter is established by the Compensation Committee of the Board.
+All compensation matters for Messrs.
+Conrad and Richards are established by the Human Resources Committee of the Source One Board of Directors (the "Source One Committee") which is comprised of Messrs.
+Terry L. Baxter, Gordon S. Macklin and Roger K. Taylor (Chief Operating Officer of FSA).

-Fund American Committee
+Fund American Compensation

-The Committee is comprised solely of non-employee directors.
-The Committee has responsibility for developing, administering and monitoring the executive compensation policies of the Company.
+The Human Resources Committee and the Compensation Committee (collectively, the "Committees") are comprised entirely of certain non-employee directors.
+The Committees have responsibility for developing, administering and monitoring the executive compensation policies of the Company.

-Fund American's executive compensation policies are designed with one goal in mind - maximization of shareholder value over long periods of time.
-The Committee believes that this goal is best pursued by utilizing a pay-forperformance program which serves to attract and retain superior executive talent and provide management with performance-based incentives to maximize shareholder value.
-Through the compensation program, the Committee seeks to maximize shareholder value by aligning closely the financial interests of Fund American's management with those of the Company's shareholders.
+Fund American's executive compensation policies are designed with one goal in mind maximization of shareholder value over long periods of time.
+The Committees believe that this goal is best pursued by utilizing a pay-for-performance program which serves to attract and retain superior executive talent and provide management with performance-based incentives to maximize shareholder value.
+Through the compensation program, the Committees seek to maximize shareholder value by aligning closely the financial interests of Fund American's management with those of the Company's shareholders.

-The Committee believes that the most appropriate indicator of shareholder return is the Company's ROE as measured by growth in market value, book value and economic value per Share.
-The Committee believes that, over long periods of time, maximizing the Company's ROE will optimize shareholder returns.
+The Committees believe that the most appropriate indicator of shareholder return is the Company's ROE as measured by growth in market value, book value and economic value per Share, each measured with dividends reinvested.
+The Committees believe that, over long periods of time, maximizing the Company's ROE will optimize shareholder returns.

-The Committee believes that the performance-based compensation of the Company's executive officers should be payable only if the Company achieves truly superior returns for its shareholders.
-Therefore, many of Fund American's performance-based compensation programs are directly linked to achievement of an annualized ROE for the Company of 13% to 15%.
-The Committee believes that such returns are a challenging target for the Company in its current form.
+The Committees believe that the performance-based compensation of the Company's executive officers should be payable only if the Company achieves truly superior returns for its shareholders.
+Therefore, many of Fund American's performance-based compensation programs are directly linked to achievement of an annualized ROE for the Company at least equal to the market yield available from ten-year United States Treasury notes plus 700 basis points, a total return which has been in the 13% to 15% range in recent years.
+The Committees believe that such returns are a challenging target for the Company in its current form.

 Compensation of Fund American's management team, including the Named Executive Officers, consists primarily of three components: base salary, annual bonus and long-term incentive awards.
-When establishing each element of compensation, the Committee considers the total compensation earned by or potentially available to each member of management.
+When establishing each element of compensation, the Committees consider the total compensation earned by or potentially available to each member of management.